adamyork/whamda/README.md

 See the [example](../master/example) directory for a working sample and all of my test cases.

+##What

+Whamda is node.js module that will replace traditional function references in a file with arrow functions.

 ````javascript
 ((obj) => {
     obj.prototype = Function.apply(0).prototype;